mozilla-services/push-service/docs/index.md

 : A service that delivers push messages to user agents.

 SimplePush
-: Firefox OS specific Push system that carries no data, only an incrementing version number.
-The Mozilla Push Service continues to support this legacy API for Firefox OS devices.
+: Deprecated Firefox OS specific Push system that carries no data, only an incrementing version number.
+The Mozilla Push Service no longer continues to support this legacy API for Firefox OS devices.

 UAID